Maroon Bells Rock Climbing

 From Leadville, drive south and pick up Hwy 82 to Aspen.
 Head through town to the roundabout.
 Follow the Maroon Bells Rd. up to the ranger station, pay your $10 parking fee and head up to the trailhead.
 Hike about 1.5 miles to Crater Lake, then follow the appropriate trail to your route.

 We got up to Aspen the afternoon before, realized camping in the park is reserved, bought our parking permit, then drove out and over one drainage to the Conundrum Hot Springs trailhead to camp for the night.
 Call ahead (weeks or months???) to the USFS in Aspen to reserve a camp site in the summer season.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Maroon Bells:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Maroon Bells:

 The east chute on South Maroon make a nice snow climb and ski descent, (left most chute in the picture above); although we did not summit South Maroon from this route, due to the quickly softening snow on this east facing route.
 I would recommend forgoeing the summit on this route in favor of a ski descent in a heart beat.You can easily get 3,000 feet of skiing in on this route, but beware the garbage dump.

 Bell Cord - great climb with some tricky route finding from the upper col. Do this route early as it becomes a shooting gallery after the sun hits the top.
 We left the trailhead at 10 pm and summited just after sunrise.

 I did the North Face in the 70s.
 Basically a scramble up very large, very loose rocks.
 There were times when I was standing on things the size of a freight train car that were teetering back and forth.
 Do wear a brain bucket, but probably wouldn't help for most of the rocks if they have more than a 5 ft start.